Skip to content

 Add alternative

-Next step is to add an object for the first node that will be called west.
+Next step is to add an entity for the first node that will be called west.

-• Right-click on the node object class in the object tree to select 'Add objects'.
+• Right-click on the node class in the entity tree to select 'Add entities'.

 • Use the dialog to add the west node and click ok.
 See the figures below.

-• Later other objects will need to be added in the same manner - as well as relationships between objects.
+• Later other entities will need to be added in the same manner.

 Add object1 Add object2